nizos/nizos.github.io/src/posts/look-smarter-with-git-rewriting-your-history/index.md

 Luckily, Git provides us with the tools to do both.
 In this post, we present some of our favorite tools that we use to reorganize intermediate changes into coherent commits and in turn make the improvements we want to a project's history.

 # Git Reset
-Git Reset is often used while working with our staging area; this area is where we add the changes that we commit when using git commit.
+Git Reset is often used while working with our staging area; this area is where we add the changes that we commit when using `git commit`.

 Git reset can be used to rewind history in two ways, by discarding our changes and by keeping them intact.

 ## Hard Reset
 A hard reset is used to rewind history and discard changes.
-That is, if we no longer wish to keep changes made in a previous commit, we can run git reset --hard HEAD~1 and have Git rewind our branch to the preceding commit.
+That is, if we no longer wish to keep changes made in a previous commit, we can run `git reset --hard HEAD~1` and have Git rewind our branch to the preceding commit.

 ## Soft Reset
 A soft reset works the same way as a hard reset except that it keeps our changes.
 That is, changes made in commits that we rewind will be kept in the staging area.
 This allows us to selectively pick the changes that we want into one or more new commits.